Healthdirect Free Australian health advice you can count on.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-Chlamydia can spread when you have unprotected sexual contact with someone who already has the infection.
-This means vaginal, oral or anal sex without using a condom.
+You can get chlamydia from unprotected sexual contact with someone who already has it.
+Unprotected sexual contact means having vaginal, oral or anal sex without using a condom.

-Newborn babies, however, can get chlamydia through their mother during childbirth.
+A newborn baby can get chlamydia from their mother during childbirth.

 How is chlamydia diagnosed?